alvaro-serrano-hjwKMkehBco-unsplash

 NDAs are a common contract tool in Thailand, used to protect sensitive information such as trade secrets, business strategies, intellectual property and customer lists.
 NDAs are usually mutually-binding and can be enforceable in court, but it’s important to consider the nuances of Thai law when drafting an NDA.

 The terms of an NDA must be fair, reasonable and not against public policy or good morals.
-It’s also advisable to include both Thai and English versions of the NDA and clearly define the choice of jurisdiction and dispute resolution mechanisms, which can improve enforceability.
+It’s also advisable to include both Thai and English versions of the NDA and clearly define the choice of jurisdiction and Thailand dispute resolution mechanisms, which can improve enforceability.

 Breaches of NDAs can have serious legal and reputational consequences, such as termination of contracts and employment, loss of business opportunities and damage to your brand’s image.
 If a breach of an NDA occurs, it is crucial to act quickly and seek injunctive relief from the court.
 This may involve sending a cease-and-desist letter, or filing a lawsuit and requesting a temporary restraining order or preliminary injunction.